Course Code: GES432

 Brian Luther is a Colorado licensed attorney and certified mediator and arbitrator.
 He has more than 15 years of mediation and dispute resolution experience.
 He spent eight years supervising and mentoring attorneys at LexisNexis, a leading legal research corporation and over five years as Lead Trainer and Internship Supervisor for Mediators Without Borders.
 Luther presides as an impartial Hearing Officer for the City of Longmont, Colorado and was just appointed as an alternate board member for the City of Longmont Board of Adjustments & Appeals.
 He is a graduate of Rutgers University and has a law degree from the New England School of Law.

-Students must be able to use a browser and Microsoft Word to complete the assignments and navigate the online campus.
-Students should have basic computer skills and be comfortable navigating the Internet and using email.
-Students must be willing to learn to write at a professional level in order to generate contracts and fulfill various written tasks related to mediation and restorative justice.
+You must be able to use a browser and Microsoft Word to complete the assignments and navigate the online campus.
+You should have basic computer skills and be comfortable navigating the Internet and using email.
+You must be willing to learn to write at a professional level in order to generate contracts and fulfill various written tasks related to mediation and restorative justice.

 Yes, this course prepares you to sit for the InAccord Certified Mediator and Arbitrator exam.
 The exam is one of three parts to certification.
 The other requirements are role play practice which you will log as part of your applied practice course and the submission of surveys and other documentation from ten volunteer or live cases.